DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

 ## Complete post-deployment tasks

-### Register the ODM redirect URL
+### Access the ODM services

-1. Get the ODM endpoints.
-    Refer to [this documentation](https://www.ibm.com/docs/en/odm/9.5.0?topic=tasks-configuring-external-access) to retrieve the endpoints.
+  Refer to [this documentation](https://www.ibm.com/docs/en/odm/9.6.0?topic=tasks-configuring-external-access) to retrieve the endpoints.

-    For example, on OpenShift you can get the route names and hosts by running `oc get routes`:
+  - on OpenShift you can get the route names and hosts by running `oc get routes`:

     ```
     NAME                                  HOST/PORT